jackdbd/personal-website/content/articles/mvc-pattern-in-python-introduction-and-basicmodel.md

 ---
-date: '2017-04-02'
+date: "2017-04-02"
 tags:
   - design patterns
   - Python
-title: 'MVC pattern in Python: Introduction and BasicModel'
+title: "MVC pattern in Python: Introduction and BasicModel"
 ---

 If you have ever worked with Graphical User Interfaces or web frameworks (e.g. Django), chances are that you heard about the _Model-View-Controller_ pattern.